Introduction to KeyFrames in After Effects

 - We have to first plan how to shout the layer move in your frame.
 For the demo, we are going to move the logo from the left to the right sides of the frame.

-Step 1: Open After Effects and load all the layers to layer pane to start keyframing.
-Open the transformation properties of the layer which must be moved by clicking the small triangle beside the layer name.
+Step 1: Open After Effects and load all the layers to the layer pane to start keyframing.
+Open the transformation properties of the layer, which must be moved by clicking the small triangle beside the layer name.
 Check the available positioning options.

 Step 2: As we are going to change the position of the logo.
 Move the logo top left corner out of the frame by selecting and dragging with the cursor.
 Click on the stopwatch symbol o beside position and click on the timeline within how many seconds we want our logo to reach the centre.
-In the below example, the total time duration is 10 sec and I want my logo to reach the centre in 3 secs.
+The total time duration is 10 sec in the below example, and I want my logo to reach the centre in 3 secs.

 Step 5: Repeat the same for the last position of the key.
 Move the time liner to 9 sec and use shift + drag to move the logo from center to the right corner till out of the frame.

-Step 7: To adjust the time gap and logo must also not be continually movie as it needs to be the centre for some time so let plan the logo to be in centre from 3sec to 6sec so that the logo motion time or keyframe be as follows
+Step 7: To adjust the time gap, and logo must also not be continually movie as it needs to be the centre for some time, so let plan the logo to be in the centre from 3sec to 6sec so that the logo motion time or keyframe be as follows

 - Left to centre: – 0 to 3 sec.